 Provision of consumption information for initial allocation

-To enable the allocation agent to perform an initial allocation for each consumption period, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 1200 hours on the 4th business day of the month that immediately follows the consumption period to which the information relates:
+To enable the allocation agent to perform an initial allocation for each consumption period and at each allocated gas gate, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 1200 hours on the 4th business day of the month that immediately follows the consumption period to which the information relates:

-Actual daily energy quantities for each consumer installation in allocation groups 1 and 2:
+Daily metered energy quantities for each consumer installation in allocation groups 1 and 2:

-Estimated daily energy quantities for each consumer installation in allocation group 3:
+Daily profiled energy quantities for each consumer installation in allocation group 3:

-The aggregate estimated daily energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:
+The aggregate daily profiled energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:

-The aggregate estimated energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.
+The aggregate monthly profiled energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.

 Provision of consumption information for interim allocation

-To enable the allocation agent to perform an interim allocation for each consumption period, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 0800 hours on the 9th business day of the 4th month that follows the consumption period to which the information relates:
+To enable the allocation agent to perform an interim allocation for each consumption period and at each allocated gas gate, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 0800 hours on the 9th business day of the 4th month that follows the consumption period to which the information relates:

-Actual daily energy quantities for each consumer installation in allocation groups 1 and 2:
+Daily metered energy quantities for each consumer installation in allocation groups 1 and 2:

-Estimated daily energy quantities for each consumer installation in allocation group 3:
+Daily profiled energy quantities for each consumer installation in allocation group 3:

-The aggregate estimated daily energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:
+The aggregate daily profiled energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:

-The aggregate estimated energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.
+The aggregate monthly profiled energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.

 Provision of consumption information for final allocation

-To enable the allocation agent to perform a final allocation for each consumption period, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 0800 hours on the 14th business day of the 13th month that follows the consumption period to which the information relates:
+To enable the allocation agent to perform a final allocation for each consumption period and at each allocated gas gate, every retailer must provide, in respect of the consumer installations for which it is the responsible retailer, the following consumption information to the allocation agent by 0800 hours on the 14th business day of the 13th month that follows the consumption period to which the information relates:

-Actual daily energy quantities for each consumer installation in allocation groups 1 and 2:
+Daily metered energy quantities for each consumer installation in allocation groups 1 and 2:

-Estimated daily energy quantities for each consumer installation in allocation group 3:
+Daily profiled energy quantities for each consumer installation in allocation group 3:

-The aggregate estimated daily energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:
+The aggregate daily profiled energy quantities by gas gate by profile for consumer installations in allocation group 5 and the number of consumer installations included:

-The aggregate estimated energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.
+The aggregate monthly profiled energy quantities by gas gate for all consumer installations in allocation groups 4 and 6.

-Historic and forward estimates
+Historical and forward estimates

 When providing consumption information to the allocation agent for consumer installations in allocation groups 3 to 6, every retailer must derive that consumption information from validated register readings using:

-rule 35 to create historic estimates; or
+rule 35 to create historical estimates; or

 rule 36 to create forward estimates, where applicable.

-Consumption information for consumer installations in allocation groups 3 to 6 may contain a combination of historic and forward estimates provided that they are calculated in accordance with rules 35 and 36.
+Consumption information for consumer installations in allocation groups 3 to 6 may contain a combination of historical and forward estimates provided that they are calculated in accordance with rules 35 and 36.

-Every retailer must retain sufficient information to be able to clearly identify each estimate as being either a historic or a forward estimate, or a combination of both estimates, if requested to by the allocation agent.
+Every retailer must retain sufficient information to be able to clearly identify each estimate as being either a historical or a forward estimate, or a combination of both estimates, if requested to by the allocation agent.

-Application of profiles and seasonal adjustments for historic estimates
+Application of profiles and seasonal adjustments for historical estimates

-Historic estimates are derived by applying to the difference in gas quantities between two validated register readings for the relevant gas gate either:
+Historical estimates are derived by applying to the difference in gas quantities between two validated register readings for the relevant allocated gas gate either:

 The applicable registered deemed profile; or